Medically reviewed by Drugs.com. Last updated on Jul 3, 2020.

 Renal: Increased blood urea nitrogen, increased serum creatinine

-<1% (Limited to important or life-threatening): Anaphylaxis, clostridium difficile associated diarrhea, erythema multiforme, Stevens-Johnson syndrome, toxic epidermal necrolysis
+<1%, postmarketing, and/or case reports: Anaphylaxis, Clostridioides (formerly Clostridium) difficile-associated diarrhea, erythema multiforme, Stevens-Johnson syndrome, toxic epidermal necrolysis

 Concerns related to adverse effects: